Kaiqi-Liang/CITS5503-Labs/Practice Questions/assignments.md

 ## Week 5

-[10 points] An organisation has 5 departments and has separated out each of the IAM users into separate groups using paths following the pattern companybucket/department1/*, companybucket /department2/*, companybucket /department3/* etc.
+[10 points] An organisation has 5 departments and has separated out each of the IAM users into separate groups using paths following the pattern `companybucket/department1/*`, `companybucket/department2/*`, `companybucket/department3/*` etc.

-Their IAM account names follow the pattern user@department1.company.com, user@department2.company.com etc.
+Their IAM account names follow the pattern `user@department1.company.com`, `user@department2.company.com` etc.

 You are tasked with securing a bucket that contains a folder for each of 5 departments in an organisation.
 Only people within a department can write to their own folder.
 Everyone can read from all folders.

 Discuss the principles that you would use to create a policy that would achieve this objective.
 Write the policy as a JSON file that you would use.

 Note: you can have individual statements for each department.